Crosby, Rodrigues rally Penguins to 5-3 win over Blues - WHIZ News

+PITTSBURGH (AP) — The Pittsburgh Penguins have been the NHL’s hottest team for the better part of a month.
+They struggled early against the St. Louis Blues.
+Sidney Crosby then took over.

-PITTSBURGH (AP) — Sidney Crosby and Evan Rodrigues scored 12 seconds apart in the third period, and the Pittsburgh Penguins rallied for a 5-3 win over the St. Louis Blues on Thursday night.
+Crosby and Evan Rodrigues scored 12 seconds apart in the third period, and the Penguins rallied for a 5-3 win over the St. Louis Blues on Wednesday night.

+“I thought he was in beast mode tonight,” Penguins coach Mike Sullivan said.
+“When he’s playing the game that way, he’s the standard bearer for the team.”

 Bryan Rust scored twice and Brock McGinn also had a goal to help the Penguins win their ninth straight — their longest since a winning 15 in a row in March 2013.
 It is the longest active streak in the league, tying Carolina for the longest of the season.
 Pittsburgh is 14-2-1 in its last 17 games.